Arthurdale, West Virginia: Construction and growth

-Arthurdale was named for Richard Arthur, former owner of the land on which it was built, who sold the land to the federal government under a tax default.

-Construction began at the end of 1933, and from the outset it was clear that the Arthurdale community had become one of Eleanor Roosevelt's chief priorities.
+Arthurdale was named for Richard Arthur, the former owner of the land on which it was built, who sold the land to the federal government under a tax default.
+Construction began at the end of 1933, and from the outset, it was clear that the Arthurdale community had become one of Eleanor Roosevelt's chief priorities.
 She intervened with Interior Secretary Harold L. Ickes and with others to ensure that the Arthurdale homes were built with modern necessities such as insulation and indoor plumbing.
 Eleanor personally chose the refrigerators that went into each home.
 For some time she acted in the capacity of a manager for Arthurdale, contacting people who could help bring jobs to the community, raising money and awareness, even monitoring the budgets with a close eye.
 Roosevelt spent most of her own income on the project in its early years; philanthropist Bernard Baruch was also a major contributor.

 On October 12, 1933, the purchase of the Arthurdale land was announced publicly.
 The press release painted Arthurdale as a "demonstration project" that would help unemployed coal miners.
 Each family would receive a modest home and enough acreage to raise its own food and crops.
 Each home would cost about $2,000 and the community was to govern itself, much like small New England towns.
 There were to be no private employment options, aside from a factory that would provide equipment for the U.S. Post Office.

 While Eleanor Roosevelt saw Arthurdale as an exciting new chance for the government to provide destitute citizens with the foundation for successful, self-sufficient lives, the project soon faltered on budgetary and political grounds.
 The cost of constructing and maintaining the Arthurdale community far exceeded what the government had anticipated and the idea of federally planned communities had never sat well with conservatives.
 Conservatives condemned it as socialist and a "communist plot," while Democratic members of Congress opposed government competition with private enterprise.
 Thomas Schall, a US Senator from Minnesota, accused Roosevelt of having her name autographed on furniture produced by the Arthurdale collective, which was then sold for five times the normal price.